 - Identify yourselves as an Emergency Response Team and warn the patients not to move.
 Take control of the scene and do a scene survey. - Assess hazards and make the area safe, this includes biohazards.
-If not already done so, put on personal protective equipment. - Find out the history of the scene.
-How many patients there are and what the mechanism of injury is. - Once the team Captain has assigned a team member to a patient, the Captain is to radio the dispatcher with the location and description of the incident and make them aware that they are on the scene.
+If not already done so, put on personal protective equipment. i.e. patient gloves

+- Find out the history of the scene.
+How many patients there are and what the mechanism of injury is.
+All Primary Rescuers must ask/obtain this information from their patients. - Once the team Captain has assigned a team member to a patient, the Captain is to radio the dispatcher with the location and description of the incident and make them aware that they are on the scene.
 This must happen prior to starting triage.
-Further communication with regards to number of patients, resources required and any change in patient condition, will be required to be reported to dispatch as a part of the communication portion of the first aid problem.
+Further communication with regards to number of patients, resources required and any change in patient condition, will be required to be reported to Incident Command as a part of the communication portion of the first aid problem.